November 25, 2017 at 2:56 am #304342

 There is a reason you so seldom saw Bugs dragging campers back in the day.
 There’s also a reason the tailer design for Beetles looked like this.

-- This reply was modified 2 weeks, 1 day ago by edsnova.
+- This reply was modified 4 years, 1 month ago by edward ericson.

 My bad!
 I too, thought we were talking VW power.
 Sorry.